 Crunching the numbers is crucial.
 While rental income is attractive, remember that investment property mortgages often have higher interest rates than primary residences.
 Carefully analyze the potential rental income against the increased borrowing cost.
 Factor in expenses like property taxes, insurance, and potential maintenance to get a realistic picture of your potential return.
 LendingTree’s comparison of investment property mortgage rates offers insights into how rental income can offset higher interest costs.

-Assess Risks in Real Estate Investing
+Assessing the Risks of Real Estate Investing

 Investing always has risks, and real estate is no different.
 Lenders often see investment properties as riskier than primary residences because the income relies on tenants, which can be unpredictable.
 Vacancies, late payments, or unexpected repairs can impact your cash flow.
 Be prepared for these possibilities and have a financial cushion.
 Several factors influence your interest rate, including your credit score, debt-to-income ratio (DTI), down payment, loan-to-value ratio (LTV), cash reserves, landlord experience, and the number of properties you own.
 Understanding these factors and how they affect your borrowing costs is essential.
 Resources like The Mortgage Reports’ article on investment property mortgage rates and SmartAsset’s information on how mortgage rates differ for investment properties can help you understand what lenders consider.
 By carefully assessing the potential risks and rewards, you can make informed decisions that bring you closer to your investment goals.